shengmeiLiu/Evlag/README.md

 EvLag can produce logfiles upon request.
 This is done by using the `-f NAME` flag, with NAME being used as the file prefix and `.log` as the suffix.
-This creates a logfile for each device, detecting the device type as one of:
+This creates a logfile for each device, using libevdev_get_name as the device type used as a prefix in the name.

-+ mouse
-+ keyboard
-+ other

-The device type is used as a prefix in the name.

 The logfiles are in comma separated value (CSV) format, with each row: